- Road Map

 Polished hardwood floors throughout and quality sustainable Marmoleum lino hallway and laundry/bathroom.

-A mud brick room with slow combustion wood heater, timber floors, rendered and painted mud brick walls adjoins the kitchen to the north.
+The living room with slow combustion wood heater, timber floors, rendered and painted mud brick walls adjoins the kitchen to the north.
 The light filled room has access to 2 decks, providing choice of view, sun or shade.

 The main bedroom steps down from the lounge into a quieter space.
 Rendered and sealed mud brick walls showcase the colour and stone of the land.
 Large windows provide views to the garden and a sliding door provides further access to a deck.